Which plans include this feature?

 Category FilterBack to top

-Depending on the theme you're using, you may see a feature in the Navigation section called Category Filter .
+Depending on your theme, you may see a feature in the Navigation section called Category Filter.

 Steps to Add Additional Categories: